There is no shortage of options to give you the long, fluttery eyelashes that you wished had come naturally. One popular new tool is Lash Serums.

 Lash serum is a magical elixir promising to do what no other lash enhancer can do: give you longer, darker, thicker natural lashes.

-Sound too good to be true?
 As lash serum has become popular, we’ve started to hear stories of side effects.
-One of the most disturbing being that lash serums can change your eye color.
+One of the most disturbing is that lash serums can change your eye color.
 Do eyelash serums change your eye color?

 In this article, we are going to do a deep dive into lash serums, look at their active ingredients, and potential side effects.